santoshdahal2016/LearningMathforSlam/Lie Group and Lie Algebra (Sophus Library)/README.md

 <img src="equation2.png">

 we need to perform iterative solution here.
 The iterative solution uses the gradient descent method.
 We need to know that the matrix J derivates T, and the matrix derivation appears here.
 But there is a problem here.
 The addition of the matrix is ​​not closed, and the addition needs to be used when iterating.
-Therefore, even if the matrix can be derived, it cannot solve the problem that the addition is not available .
+Therefore, even if the matrix can be derived, it cannot solve the problem that the **addition is not available** .

-Lie groups have a continuous nature, because we convert our problem to a structure that applies Lie groups, which solves the problem that **addition is not available**.
+Lie groups have a continuous nature, because we convert our problem to a structure that applies Lie groups, which solves the problem that  addition is not available.
 And how to convert?
 Lie algebra is used here .

 **Lie algebra core**: the matrix is ​​converted into a vector, and the vector is additive